Just a random collection of our insights into beer making and craft beer styles

 We did, however, do this at a complex time when supply of the raw materials was uncertain and the associated prices were fluid.
 We therefore priced our products conservatively (still considerably cheaper than a traditional homebrew store) to cover for this uncertainty.
 Each time we’ve succeeded in our supply chain, we’ve then passed these savings on to you in the form of sales, discounts and coupons.

 Today I am happy to announce that things are going well!
-So we’ve updated the listed price of our 4L ‘Pail’ Ale Kit to R120.00.
+So we’ve updated the listed price of our 4L ‘Pail’ Ale Kit to be 40% less.
 We feel that this is now both sustainable and furthers our main goal of helping more people get into our favourite hobby of brewing your own craft beer!

 As many of you already know, we have some new styles of beer in the works.
 Yes, this reduced pricing will also extend to these new kits and their refills.